HIPAA Gap Analysis

 -

-Business associates that need stronger evidence before onboarding larger covered entity clients
+Business associates that need better proof before signing larger healthcare clients

 Gap Distribution & Maturity Benchmarks

-These are typical findings we see before a structured gap analysis.
+Typical findings from organizations before a structured gap analysis.
 Your actual results will reflect your specific environment.

 Gap Distribution by Category